 Women who give birth for the first time after age 35 are approximately 40 percent more likely to get breast cancer than women who have their first child before age 20.
 The current hypothesis for this is that DNA damage accrues as we age, and the rapid growth of these damaged cells during pregnancy can tip the scales towards increased risk.

-For women who had their first pregnancy after age 35 and breast cancer runs in the family, more attention should be paid to the individual requirements and sensitivities to help reduce DNA damage and breast cancer proliferation through epigenetic strategies.
+For women who had their first pregnancy after age 35 and breast cancer runs in the family, more attention should be paid to the individual requirements and sensitivities to help reduce DNA damage and breast cancer proliferation through epigenetic strategies for breast cancer prevention.

 BCMO1: Variants reduce the ability to convert beta-carotene to vitamin A, increasing the need for animal-based vitamin A. Vitamin A modulates the epigenome and reverses pre-cancerous breast cells to normal cells, but not fully cancerous cells making it most effective for prevention.